miss-pepe/mood-tracker-TUI/README.md

 ## Dependencies

 Built with:

 - [Textual](https://github.com/Textualize/textual) - Terminal UI framework
 - Python 3.9+

 ## Tips & Tricks

+- **Responsive Layout**: The interface automatically adapts when you resize your terminal window - try it!
+- **Minimum Width**: For the best experience, use a terminal at least 80 columns wide
+- **Optimal Width**: The interface looks best at 125 columns but scales up to 140 columns for ultra-wide displays
 - **Accessibility**: The app works great with screen readers and supports keyboard-only navigation
 - **Customization**: Each theme includes a unique ASCII mascot that appears when you select it
 - **Performance**: The history panel can be toggled off (`H`) for a cleaner, more minimal view